TR2M: Transferring Monocular Relative Depth to Metric Depth with Language Descriptions and Dual-Level Scale-Oriented Contrast: Method

+where $\left< \cdot \right>$ is the cosine similarity function, $t$ is the scale similarity factor that controls and distinguishes similar scales, $S^ {c-p}$ and $S^{c-n}$ denote positive pairs and negative pairs.
+It ensures that the learned features reflect the natural scale ordering for the scenes of the images.

+\textbf{Pixel-Level Fine Contrast.} In addition to image-level coarse contrast, we leverage depth ground truth for pixel-level fine contrast to align pixel embeddings with the depth distribution.
 Given an image $I^{q} \in \mathbb{R}^{H \times W \times 3}$ as a query sample and a set of key samples, we train the model by distinguishing the positive ones from the negative ones at the pixel level.
-Following~\cite{jin2022exploring, he2020momentum}, we decouple the model into two symmetric encoder branches: a regular branch that encodes query samples and is updated through back-propagation, and a momentum branch that encodes key samples and is updated gradually via an exponential moving average (EMA) mechanism~\cite{hunter1986exponentially}.
-Each branch contains a proposed rescale model encoder and a projector head to map the feature $F_{out}$ into a lower dimension.
-Query and key samples are fed into different branch to predict query and key feature maps $F^{q}, F^{k} \in \mathbb{R}^{h \times w \times D_{c}}$ and pixel-level feature embedding can be obtained with $F^{q}(i)$ and $F^{k}(j)$ for the $i$-th and $j$-th pixel, respectively.
+Following~\cite{jin2022exploring, he2020momentum}, we decouple the model into two symmetric branches that are updated by back-propagation and exponential moving average (EMA)~\cite{hunter1986exponentially} separately.
+Each branch contains a proposed rescale model and a projector to map the feature $F_{f}$ into a lower dimension.
+Query and key samples are fed into different branch to predict query and key feature maps $F^{q}_{f}, F^{k}_{f} \in \mathbb{R}^{h \times w \times D_{c}}$ and pixel-level feature embedding can be obtained with $F^{q}_{f}(i)$ and $F^{k}_{f}(j)$ for the $i$-th and $j$-th pixel, respectively.

-We convert the depth map into a classification map based on the depth distribution, which is linearly distributed between minimum and maximum depth values.
+We convert the depth map into a classification map based on the depth distribution.
 To be specific, consider $\mathcal{C}$ classes of distribution, the classification map can be calculated by: